 Adoption.org addresses the issue stating, “You can work … while fostering, but be aware that it won’t be as simple as dropping your foster child off at the sitter’s while you go to work.
 Daycare centers, babysitters, and preschools all need to be approved through your agencies. … Just like parents who care for biological kids, there are many working pieces to figure out when balancing a career and parenting.
 You need to have a plan — sometimes a written one — to show your social worker for approval on how you will handle the appointments and meetings you need to attend with your foster child and on her behalf.

-“In addition, you will need a plan for how you are going to juggle your schedule [if] the child becomes sick at school or daycare, or on holidays when school is out of session.
+“Also, you will need a plan for how you are going to juggle your schedule [if] the child becomes sick at school or daycare, or on holidays when school is out of session.
 On top of all of the meetings, classes, doctor visits, and social worker visits you may also need to find time in your schedule for reunification meetings where your foster child visits with his biological parents, and for court visits.”

 If the foster placement is not school-aged, you may need to consider childcare options.
-Most states offer assistance with childcare costs, but there are specifications that must be met.
+Most states offer assistance with childcare costs, but some specifications must be met.
 According to Adoption.org, “Reimbursement is offered to cover the cost of daycare up to a state-allotted rate.
-This rate is typically what a daycare provider would earn if a child comes from a family who receives income-based assistance.
+This rate is typically what a daycare provider would earn if a child comes from a family that receives income-based assistance.
 However, child care assistance is provided for foster families and their foster children regardless of the family’s income.”
 The childcare provider must be approved by your agency and the state.
 They also must sign a form that states that they will accept the foster care childcare waiver as payment for services rendered.
 Sometimes the entire cost of childcare is covered by the waiver, but there may be some daycares that charge more than the allocated daycare waiver makes available.
 In those instances, you may personally be required to make up the difference in cost.
 It is also important to note that there are a few states that do not offer childcare compensation in any form.
-If the foster placement is school-aged, they are usually eligible for after school care while they wait for you to arrive.
+If the foster placement is school-aged, they are usually eligible for after-school care while they wait for you to arrive.
 Finding help with childcare is a must whether you are a single parent or not.
-In the event that professional childcare is unavailable for some reason, it is helpful to have private care options in your toolbox of resources.
+If professional childcare is unavailable for some reason, it is helpful to have private care options in your toolbox of resources.
 Other foster families and approved individuals can be excellent “tools” to help you with the kiddos as you endeavor to balance kids and work.

 Sometimes you just need a babysitter.
 Each state may have its own set of regulations on what kind of clearance babysitters may need.
 Many agencies require a background check of anyone who is left alone with a foster child.
 Other states are pretty lenient on this matter.
 Some agencies or states may set an age restriction on babysitters; it could be age 18 or a trusted high school neighbor.
 It is prudent to make sure that whomever you choose is equipped to handle some of the emotional issues that can come along with foster care.
 It is okay to be a bit picky with your choice of childcare.
 Picking a person with whom you would not mind leaving your own children will go a long way to help ease your mind and help add a sense of balance to your work and home life.